KatherineMossDeveloper/The-Georgia-Project/README.md

 ![Binary Classification](https://img.shields.io/badge/task-Binary_Classification-yellowgreen)
 ![ResNet](https://img.shields.io/badge/model-ResNet-yellow)

 I trained a model to do binary classification on images of crystallization, by recreating the results in a research paper.
-My metrics are a bit better and completed in fewer epochs.
-My code is written in Python using Tensorflow, ResNet101 and ImageNet weights.
-The metrics are presented in a ROC/AUC graph, a confusion matrix, class-wise test results, etc.
+My metrics are a bit better and training completed in fewer epochs.
+Two adjustments to the model architecture pushed the metrics up about 1%.
+See the detailed documentation for more.

 ## Content.
 [Quick start.](#quick-start) •